MicrosoftDocs/azure-docs/articles/media-services/video-indexer/upload-index-videos.md

 ## Uploading considerations

+ the request query string URL length is limited to 4096, and the full request URL length itself is limited to 6144.

-- When uploading your video based on the URL (preferred) the endpoint must be secured with TLS 1.2 (or higher)
+- When uploading your video based on the URL (preferred) the endpoint must be secured with TLS 1.2 (or higher).
-- The upload size with the URL option is limited to 30GB
+- The upload size with the URL option is limited to 30GB.
-- The request URL length is limited to 2048 characters
+- The request query string URL length is limited to 4096 characters and the full request URL length itself is limited to 6144 characters.
-- The upload size with the byte array option is limited to 2GB
+- The upload size with the byte array option is limited to 2GB.
-- The byte array option times out after 30 min
+- The byte array option times out after 30 min.
-- The URL provided in the `videoURL` param needs to be encoded
+- The URL provided in the `videoURL` param needs to be encoded.
-- Indexing Media Services assets has the same limitation as indexing from URL
+- Indexing Media Services assets has the same limitation as indexing from URL.
-- Video Indexer has a max duration limit of 4 hours for a single file
+- Video Indexer has a max duration limit of 4 hours for a single file.

 > [!Tip]
 > It is recommended to use .NET framework version 4.6.2. or higher because older .NET frameworks do not default to TLS 1.2.